Mohun Bagan: Karim Bencherifa and Paulo Menezes among shortlisted head coach candidates | Goal.com

 Out of the five shortlisted candidates, Karim Bencherifa, Paulo Menezes and Fernando Valera have already worked in Indian football.
 Bencherifa worked in India for nine years from 2006 to 2015.
 The 51-year-old coach had two stints at Mohun Bahan and have also coached Salgaocar, Churchill Brothers and Pune FC.

 Paulo Menezes spent the 2017-18 season in India with I-League side Aizawl FC.
-The then-defending champions ended fifth in the league, lost the AFC Champions League playoffs and finished bottom of their group in the 2018 AFC Cup group stage.
+The then-defending champions ended the league in the fifth place, lost the AFC Champions League playoffs and finished bottom of their group in the 2018 AFC Cup group stage.
 Menezes was replaced by Santosh Kashyap in February.

+Fernando Valera's stint at Gokulam Kerala started with a win in the Kerala Premier League but the coach was sacked during pre-season and Keralite Bino George was reinstated as the head coach for the 2018-19 season.

 Spaniards Lluis Planaguma and Oscar Cano both ply their trade in Segunda Division B Group Three, the third tier of professional football in Spain.